sagemath/trac_to_gh/Issue 3219.md

 # Issue 3219: spkg -- upgrad to gmp-4.2.2 while we wait for MPIR

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3219

 Original creator: was